- I Want To...

 Proposed design shall be in conformance with the Water District Rules & Regulations, Water System Specifications, Sanitation District Rules & Regulations, Sanitary Sewer System Specifications, and drawing requirements.

-Southgate's goal is to review and return comments/questions on all submittals within 1-2 weeks.
+Southgate’s goal is to review and return comments/questions on all submittals within 1 to 2 weeks.

 Southgate will calculate total Review & Observation Fees due during the 1st review.

 Submittals shall be electronic (PDF) using a file hosting service (such as Dropbox) that does not require an account or login to download submittal items.
 Submit file links to Engineering.

 - Letter should include description of development and proposed water and sewer improvements, and contact information for engineer responsible for coordinating review process

 - $1,000 deposit, make check out to Southgate Water & Sanitation Districts